kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 ## VDJ reference sets for IgBLAST

+To use `IgBLAST` it is necessary to obtain V, D, J and C germline gene sequences for the relevant species.
+Human germline gene references sets can be obtained from the [IMGT Reference Directory](https://www.imgt.org/vquest/refseqh.html).

-To obtain the IMGT Reference Directory to use with IgBLAST.
-For each chain gene type (V, D, J) need to create a single file for the Ig and another for the TR that combines all the genes from the different loci.
+For each chain gene type (V, D, J, C) need to create a single file for the Ig and another for the TR that combines all the genes from the different loci.
 For example, for Ig V genes, need to collect all the V genes from IGH, IGK and IGL together into a single fasta file.
-Similarly, for the TR the V genes from TRA, TRB, TRG and TRD need to be compiled into a file.
-The description lines for the files obtained from IMGT need to be edited to have the gene name proximal to the '>'.
-IgBLAST provides a script for this.
-The example below is for human.
+Similarly, for the TR the V genes from TRA, TRB, TRG and TRD need to be compiled into a file (could ignore the G/D for 10x VDJ as these are not enriched in the VDJ assay).

+The description lines for the files obtained from IMGT need to be edited to have the gene name proximal to the '>'. `IgBLAST` provides a script for this.

+The example below is for human Ig and TR genes.

 First, download the fasta files from IMGT:
 ```